Força de Unidade Popular

-The Força de Unidade Popular (FUP; Popular Unity Force), was a Portuguese political party, founded in 1980 and dissolved in 2004.
+The Popular Unity Force (Força de Unidade Popular, FUP) was a Portuguese political party.
+It was founded in 1980 and dissolved in 2004.

 The party was founded by Otelo Saraiva de Carvalho "to promote popular unity among the Portuguese people for the construction of Socialism" and "to practice solidarity with all the peoples of the world who struggle for their liberation and by Socialism."

 In 1980, Otelo was a candidate in the Portuguese presidential elections.
-Otelo finished in third in the elections with 85,896 (1.4%) votes.
+Otelo finished in third place in the elections with 85,896 (1.4%) votes.